syyunn/section232/README.md

 0. [CRS's explanation of Section 232 Tariff](https://fas.org/sgp/crs/misc/IF10667.pdf)
 1. [Articles on the National Security of the United States under Section 232 of the Trade Expansion Act of 1962, as amended (19 U.S.C.
 1862)](https://www.govinfo.gov/content/pkg/USCODE-2018-title19/html/USCODE-2018-title19-chap7-subchapII-partIV-sec1862.htm)

-Mostly, Section 232 is based on the investigation from the Department of Commerce, more specifically, Bureau of the Industry and Security thereof.
-Section 232 Tariff is iniatiated by the submitted invetigation report to the President fromt he DOC.
-Check DOC's guide in [here](https://www.bis.doc.gov/index.php/other-areas/office-of-technology-evaluation-ote/section-232-investigations)
+Mostly, Section 232 is initiated on the investigation of the Department of Commerce, more specifically, Bureau of the Industry and Security thereof.
+Section 232 DOC submits invetigation report to the President and the President impose tariff on the products interested.
+Check DOC's chronological investigation reports [here](https://www.bis.doc.gov/index.php/other-areas/office-of-technology-evaluation-ote/section-232-investigations)

 ## Steel